-Similar in the fact it is a war we are fighting, the biggest difference is the enemy we fight.
-For those who have survived their living nightmare of active addiction and embarked on a path a change, our enemy is very different.
+Similar to the fact it is a war we are fighting, the biggest difference is the enemy we fight.
+For those who have survived their living nightmare of active addiction and embarked on a path of change, our enemy is very different.
 It has no face, no real name, just adjectives that describe it, The biggest difference I can see is the battlefield we fight on.
 Our War Wages within the fragile borders of our souls.
 With most of the wounds inflicted upon us being internal.

 We are fighting a seemingly unstoppable force.
 Although it has been known to be beaten back into a time of remission where we can then live free from its attacks and begin to rebuild our lives.
 I have another thought on this as well.
-What if, I mean knowing what we know about addiction what if, during those times the enemy’s attacks dissipated it was not because we have physically beat it down to the point it needs to retreat and regroup.
+What if, I mean knowing what we know about addiction what if, during those times the enemy's attacks dissipated it was not because we have physically beat it down to the point it needed to retreat and regroup.

 But. what if, our enemy is so cunning, baffling, and powerful that the retreat and regroup was a planned event on its part.
 What if, it was all a part of its plan to lull us into a state of complacency so it can come back and attack with a vengeance!
-Knowing the attack will be a surprise and will inflict the maximum amount of damage on us, our lives and our recovery?
+Knowing the attack will be a surprise and will inflict the maximum amount of damage on us, our lives, and our recovery?

 I almost feel bad for the ignorance of those people who cannot see that we never asked to be born this way, to suffer from this affliction, to have this disease.
 No more so than a parent with a baby being born with a life-threatening disease, asks God to make sure their baby is born with it.
 No way, so why do they judge us?